 Suits, Jackets + Blazers

-Sweater should be stored folded -- never hung, because hangers may stretch out the fabric-- in your dresser.
+Sweaters should be stored folded — never hung, because hangers may stretch out the fabric — in your dresser.
 If you have the extra closet space, you can fold sweaters and store them on a shelf.
-Have you ever been talking to someone and been distracted by the odd bump on their shoulder?
-That little pointy bump?
-That's what happens when you hang your sweaters.
-Don't do it, kids.
+If you hang sweaters, you run the risk of creating little bumps in the shoulders, which can ruin your sweater's shape.

-For men, store underwear in the top drawer (or a close to a top drawer in your dresser.
-You may consider storing your underwear and sock in the same drawer and dividing it by half.
+For men, store underwear in the top drawer or a close to a top drawer in your dresser.
+You may consider storing your underwear and socks in the same drawer and dividing it by half.

-Vintage items, which are typically delicate, can be stored with other clothing items, but make sure they have room to breathe.
-Also, consider drawer liners in your dresser to protect vintage clothing from the dresser materials.
+Vintage items, which are typically delicate, can be stored with other clothing items, but make sure they have room to breathe and are not crowded in a closet or squished into a drawer.
+Also, consider using drawer liners in your dresser to protect vintage clothing from the natural oils or other chemicals that may be in your dresser's construction.